daronphang/programming-resources/system-design/trade-offs/latency-vs-throughput.md

 ### How to improve latency

 - **Optimize network routes**: Use CDNs to serve content from locations geographically closer to the user
+- **Implement caching**: Cache frequently accessed data in memory to reduce the need for repeated data processing (follow 80-20 rule)
 - **Upgrade hardware**: Faster processors, more memory, quicker storage (SSDs) can reduce processing time
 - **Use faster communication protocols**: HTTP/2
 - **Database optimization**: Use indexing, optimized queries, and in-memory databases to reduce data access and processing time